jasmangle/jaswebsite/blurbs/_posts/2025-06-21-graduation/2025-06-21-graduation.md

 <img class="blurb-img" src="sp23-eecs151.webp" alt="Picture of waveforms being shown on GTKWave.">

 ***Do not take EECS 151, Physics 7B, CS 70, and the HOPE DeCal at the same time.
 That was a really bad idea.
-I found myself left with close to no free time at all.***
+I found myself left with almost no free time at all.***

 save your sanity. preserve your hair.
 I'm sure I knocked like 5 years off my lifespan during that semester.
 For prioritizing mental health, it is genuinely not worth enduring this schedule.
 At the very least, take physics a different semester if you are focused on digital IC design.
 Having two problem-set heavy courses constantly assigning more work on top of EECS 151's final project and the HOPE DeCal project in the back of your mind at all times is not a healthy combination.